get10101/10101.github.io/FAQ.md

 You can count on our team and on the community!

-Fee free to join our social channels and get in touch!
+Feel free to join our social channels and get in touch!

 -   [10101 Telegram group](https://t.me/get10101/)